kyleplo/jekyll-now/about.md

 Hello, I am @kyleplo (say Kie-Ull-Pe-El-Oh).

 My test account is [@testkyleplo](https://scratch.mit.edu/users/testkyleplo).

+I also have a few other accounts:
+* TipsButton
+* kylepIo (the second L is an uppercase I)
+* kyleplo-school
+* kyleplo-math6
+* followmystudios

-Thank you for 40 followers on Scratch!
+Thank you for 90 followers on Scratch!
 For updates, please see my [blog](../b)

 ## Programming